liabilityquek/web-scrapping-tutorial/README.md

     └── spiders
         └── __init__.py
 ```
+## 5. Create a file in spiders folder which is this git repo is bookspider.py

-## 5. Using scrapy shell to create CSS selectors:
+## 6. Using scrapy shell to create CSS selectors:
 ```
 pip3 install ipython
 ```